 True Companions: The party, helped by the fact that there isn't any switchout as there is in later games.
 At least, not in the same way.

-The Unfought: In the Waterfall cave, it looks like you're about to get into a Boss Fight with an unnamed minion of Exdeath, then Leviathan, the Watefall Cave's real boss, appears and one-shots him.
+The Unfought: In Istory Falls, it looks like you're about to get into a Boss Fight with an unnamed minion of Exdeath, then Leviathan, the Istory Falls' real boss, appears and one-shots him.

-Universal Driver's License: While this game averts Final Fantasy's common use of this for watercraft (one member of the party is a pirate and thus can be assumed to know what they are doing), but plays it straight for the airship and submarine for that matter.
+Universal Driver's License: This game averts Final Fantasy's common use of this for watercraft (one member of the party is a pirate and thus can be assumed to know what they are doing), but plays it straight for the airship and submarine for that matter.

 Bartz and Faris.
 Strictly speaking it was all on Bartz as he is infatuated by her beauty several times in the game, but it's not reciprocated.
 Each time happens when her Bifauxnen facade is pierced.Galuf doesn't count because he only shows interest once and never again.

-Oddly, this game is the only main series game after IV's romance arc to lack one completely.
+Oddly, this game is the only main series game after FFIV's romance arc to lack one completely.
 Unsurprisingly, they're the couple who gets the most focus in fanart.

 Updated Re-release: Twice - the Playstation version had an FMV introduction added to the game.
 The GBA version added four new job classes and some bonus dungeons to the mix.
 A better English script could also be counted as a feature.

-The World Is Always Doomed: The loss of the Wind crystal alone puts the world in serious peril, due to the damage it would do to the ecosystem.
-Then the loss of the Water crystal means marine life is going to go extinct, making the future even more grim.
-Then the Fire crystal is lost, pretty much guaranteeing that all life will freeze to death in a century or so.
-Then the fourth crystal gets destroyed.
-Unbelivably, things get worse from that point.
-Galuf's world gets doomed in much the same fashion, and after that Exdeath gains the power of the Void.
+The World Is Always Doomed: The loss of the Wind Crystal alone puts the world in serious peril, due to the damage it would do to the ecosystem.
+Then the loss of the Water Crystal means marine life is going to go extinct, making the future even more grim.
+Then the Fire Crystal is lost, pretty much guaranteeing that all life will freeze to death in a century or so.
+Then the Earth Crystal gets destroyed.
+Unbelievably, things get worse from that point.
+Galuf's World gets doomed in much the same fashion, and after that Exdeath gains the power of the Void.
 Then things get even worse... then it gets better in the Twist Ending.